square/bionic/docs/what.rst

 * `Airflow <https://airflow.apache.org/>`_ and `Luigi <https://github.com/spotify/luigi>`_:
   These are both platforms for building and running workflows.
 However, they are targeted more at production ETL workflows rather than experimental research workflows.
-It also has a more manual and low-level API for constructing workflows: users have to construct the dependency graph and manage file-object mapping themselves.
+They also have a more manual and low-level API for constructing workflows: users have to construct the dependency graph and manage file-object mapping themselves.
 Either of them might make sense as part of a task execution backend for Bionic.